Helping the public sector in the moments that matter

 Maritime Coastguard Agency: Clear communication is a life saver

 A typical emergency can involve many different agencies needing to work together to perform the rescue.
-It’s critical for everyone to have a clear understanding of what is happening and be able to get through to the right people at the right time.
-We provide the technology that allows them to do this.
+It’s critical for everyone to have a clear understanding of what is happening and to be able to get through to the right people at the right time.
+We provide some of the technology that allows them to do this.

 No rescue is compromised from poor communications.